Financial-Times/ec2-powercycle/README.md

  * Name*: Name of the Lambda function
  * Description: Optional description of the function
  * Runtime*: Python 2.7
- 5. In _Lambda function code_ section select _Upload a file from Amazon S3_
+ 5. In _Lambda function code_ section select _Upload a zip file_ to upload ec2powercycle.zip package to Lambda
- 6. Paste the deployment package URL into field _S3 link URL_
- * _S3 link URL_ can be found from Properties of ec2powercycle.zip package in S3 bucket
- 7. In _Lambda function handler and role_ section set handler name _ec2_powercycle.handler_
+ 6. In _Lambda function handler and role_ section set handler name _ec2_powercycle.handler_
- 8. Select the role that has the above IAM policy attached to it
+ 7. Select the role that has the above IAM policy attached to it
- 9. Click _Next_ and _Creat function_
+ 8. Click _Next_ and _Create function_

 ### Scheduling Lambda function